 Perhaps Gardiner's largest claim to historical note is that he created a personal fiefdom, later raised to a manor, that remained in the family's hands; as of 1993 the sixteenth generation of Gardiners still owned the island.

 Documentary sources on Lion Gardiner's life are not plentiful.
 Gardiner's <i>Relation of the Pequot Warres</i> is in Charles Orr, ed., <i>History of the Pequot War: The Contemporary Accounts of Mason, Underhill, Vincent and Gardener</i> [<i>sic</i>] (1897).
 Robert Payne, <i>The Island</i> (1958), contains in-depth information on Gardiner and Gardiner's Island.
 To understand the Pequot War and Gardiner's place in it, one should turn to Herbert Milton Sylvester, <i>Indian Wars of New England</i>, vol. 1 (1910), and Francis Jennings, <i>The Invasion of America: Indians, Colonialism, and the Cant of Conquest</i> (1975).
 1

 Lion married Merichgen Dirksdr Deurcant.
-(Merichgen Dirksdr Deurcant was born about 1610 in Woerden, Utrecht, Netherlands and died in 1663 in East Hampton, Suffolk Co, Long Island, New York.)
+(Merichgen Dirksdr Deurcant was born about 1610 in Woerden, Utrecht, Netherlands and died in 1663 in East Hampton, Suffolk County, Long Island, New York, USA.)